containers/podman/docs/source/markdown/options/mount.md

 Options specific to type=**image**:

+- *idmap*: If specified, create an idmapped mount to the target user namespace in the container.
+  The idmap option supports a custom mapping that can be different than the user namespace used by the container.
+  The mapping can be specified after the idmap option like: `idmap=uids=0-1-10#10-11-10;gids=0-100-10`.
+For each triplet, the first value is the start of the backing file system IDs that are mapped to the second value on the host.
+The length of this mapping is given in the third value.
+  Multiple ranges are separated with #.
+If the specified mapping is prepended with a '@' then the mapping is considered relative to the container user namespace.
+The host ID for the mapping is changed to account for the relative position of the container user in the container user namespace.

 - *rw*, *readwrite*: *true* or *false* (default if unspecified: *false*).

 - *subpath*: Mount only a specific path within the image, instead of the whole image.